 As with outsourcing any part of a business, multiple opinions should be heard when searching for an RPO agency.
 Hierarchy doesn’t always make for the best business decisions, especially when forming a real, working, talent partnership.

-Here’s our guide to ensuring that the HiPPO doesn’t take over your outsourcing decisions:
+Here’s our guide to ensuring that the HiPPO doesn’t take over your recruitment process outsourcing decisions:

 Create a diverse panel